 Qantas Points Prompter

 Very similar to a lot of the cashback program, but it rewards you with Qantas Points.
-There is a Chrome Extension that will promote you and you can sign in to get points on that purchase if they’re offered.
+There is a Chrome Extension that will prompt you to sign in to get points on that purchase if they’re offered.

 Please note this usually cancels our any cashback offers like ShopBack and Cashrewards.